NBISweden/module-data-publication-dm-practices/_episodes/01-introduction.md

   > * Electron microscopy structure images: [EMPIAR](https://www.ebi.ac.uk/pdbe/emdb/empiar/deposition/) (Structures-> Electron microscopy -> micrographs or particle stacks)
   {: .solution}
 {: .solution}

-### How find a general purpose repository?

-### Evaluation of the suitability of a repository

-Apart from accepting your type of data, there are some questions to consider when deciding if a certain repository is suitable or not:

-* Are others in the community using it?
-Explore what datasets are already in it.
-* While exploring it, is it easy to navigate / user-friendly?
-* Is there support / guidance for submission and reuse?
-* Is it sustainable, i.e. will the repository be around for a while?
-Is there a long-term plan for financing the repository, is it managed by a thrustworthy group?
-* Will the datasets obtain persistent identifiers?
-Is the repository itself FAIR?

 {% include links.md %}